Szyer/Pharma-Link/README.md

 yarn start
 ```

-The site is now running at `http://localhost:3000`!
+Site is running on `http://localhost:3000`!